code-saturne/code_saturne/docs/doxygen/user_guide/global_user_settings.md

 A configuration file for code_saturne is available in `${install_prefix}/etc`.
-This file can be useful as a post-install step for computing environments using a batch system, for separate front-end and compute systems (such as some Cray systems), or for coupling with Syrthes (see the installation documentation for more details).
+This file can be useful as a post-install step for computing environments using a batch system, for separate front-end and compute systems (such as some Cray systems), or for coupling with Syrthes and code_aster (see the installation documentation for more details).

 A user may define a local configuration, by copying `${install_prefix}/etc/code_saturne.cfg` (if present)